sambranaivan/CardScriptsWiki/Filter-Functions.md

 end
 ```

-To activate **Foolish Burial**, a player must be able to send a monster from their Deck to the GY.
+To activate <u>Foolish Burial</u>, a player must be able to send a monster from their Deck to the GY.
 So before activation, the script must check if a valid card exists in the player's deck.
 This is its "activation legality check" and is done inside the `if chk==0 then` block in the target function (`s.target`):
 ```lua
 	if chk==0 then return Duel.IsExistingMatchingCard(s.tgfilter,tp,LOCATION_DECK,0,1,nil) end
 ```